Emandersen/OOP_exercises_aau/README.md

 # OOP Course Exercises

-This repository contains exercises for the Object-Oriented Programming (OOP) course held at AAU University
+.This repository contains exercises for the Object-Oriented Programming (OOP) course held at AAU University

 The after session exercises comes from the book "Java: A Beginner’s Guide, 8th Edition" written by Herbert Schildt (ISBN: 978-1-26-044022-5).